Fixed Penalty Notices

 Can I have a refund for my fixed penalty notice?

-Anyone who is issued with a fixed penalty notice for dropping cigarette butts/smoking related litter (or any other smoking related offence, such as smoking in a smoke free place) will be given a postcard along with their FPN inviting them to attend a free six week Surrey County Council Public Health Stop Smoking Clinic.
+Anyone who is issued with a fixed penalty notice for dropping cigarette butts/smoking related litter (or any other smoking related offence, such as smoking in a smoke free place) will be given a postcard along with their FPN inviting them to attend a smoking cessation course through Quit 51.
 If they pay their fine, sign up to the stop smoking service and quit for four consecutive weeks, they will receive a refund of up to £50 in Boots vouchers.
+To redeem this special offer, call Quit 51 on 0800622 6968, or text smokefree to 66777.